Amtrak at 50: The Rail Passenger Service Act of 1970

 When World War II broke out, federal rationing of gasoline and tires and the government takeover of most civil aviation forced passengers onto the rails and interrupted this trend.
 But after the war, the decline continued, with traffic back down to prewar levels by the mid-1950s.
 At the same time, the booming airline industry was eating away at the demand for long-distance travel.
 In the eleven-year period from 1951 to 1961, per capita intercity rail passenger-miles were cut in half.
 And from 1961 to 1970, per capita passenger-miles were cut in half once again.
 In 1970, the average American only rode 53 miles on intercity railroads (excluding commuter rail), down from a 1951 level of 224 miles per capita and a World War II peak of 691 miles per capita.

-Every year, fewer passengers wanted to ride, but the railroads were prohibited by law from abandoning unprofitable passenger service without permission from either a state public service commission or the Interstate Commerce Commission (ICC).
+Every year, fewer passengers wanted to ride, but the railroads were prohibited by law from abandoning unprofitable passenger service without permission from either a state public service commission or the federal Interstate Commerce Commission (ICC).
 After a lot of debate on railroad policy within the Eisenhower Administration, the Transportation Act of 1958 was enacted, which created a new “section 13a” procedure allowing the ICC to take jurisdiction away from state commissions and make it easier for railroads to abandon passenger service.
 Some unprofitable passenger lines were abandoned, but the ICC refused many other requests.

 A few months after the 1958 Act was signed, the ICC released a pessimistic report on the future of passenger rail service (the “Hosmer report”).
 The study found that the nation’s railroads had lost over $7 billion providing passenger service over the 1946-1957 period, and that the “passenger deficit” had been $723 million in 1957.
 The Hosmer report concluded: